V. Olympiad Stockholm 1912 Football Tournament

 Bodnár, Pataki, Schlosser, Borbás.

-NB: early in the second half, Willing interrupted the match to admonish both
+early in the second half, Willing interrupted the match to admonish both

-team captains to "play a more gentlemanly game"; the number of paying
+team captains to "play a more gentlemanly game" (the Dagens Nyheter had

-visitors as given in the official report suggests the attendance figure
+as captains; the number of paying visitors as given in the official report

-of 5,000 usually given is far too high; the Svenska Dagbladet estimated
+suggests the attendance figure of 5,000 usually given is far too high; the

-Sportblatt counted 800; this match was part of a double-header, being
+Illustriertes (Österreichisches) Sportblatt counted 800; this match was

-preceded by an encounter between the city selections of Stockholm and
+part of a double-header, being preceded by an encounter between the city

-Göteborg (see below).
+selections of Stockholm and Göteborg (see below).

 FRIENDLIES

-Sweden hosted both Hungary and Finland in the run-up to the football tournament,
+Sweden hosted both Hungary and Finland in the run-up to the football tournament;

 20 June 1912 - Walhalla idrottsplats, Göteborg - Att: 2,300